Where is the agency going- Radio and Phone Infrastructure

 - Our siren technology play a vital role when it comes to Weather/Flood related emergencies and making sure that our community has ample amount of warning to get to safety

-- These sirens are maintained and tested on a regular basis to assure that they will be ready when the time comes
+- These sirens are maintained and tested on a regular basis to ensure they will be ready when needed

 Texting to 911